 At the termination of the demonstration period, individuals will continue to receive qualified HCBS through Choices for Care as long as they meet the eligibility requirements of the program.
 Pursuant to terms and conditions of the grant, MFP demonstration services will not be available after the 365-day demonstration period.
 Vermont is not proposing to offer any supplemental services as part of the MFP demonstration.
 Vermont offers a one-time transition assistance payment of \$2,500 as a demonstration service.
-MFP enrollees are eligible to receive Transition Funds to help remove identified barriers to transitioning and remaining on Home and Community Based Services.
-The funds can be accessed from the date of MFP enrollment through 90 days after transition to a qualified home and community based setting.
+MFP enrollees are eligible to receive Transition

+Funds to help remove identified barriers to transitioning and remaining on Home and Community Based Services.
+The funds can be accessed from the date of MFP enrollment and transition to a qualified home and community based setting.

 Retroactive participants are eligible for financial assistance, up to \$2500, for items or services intended to help the Retroactive participant successfully remain in a home and community based setting.
-Approved MFP funds can be accessed for 90 days from the date the MFP Informed Consent is signed or until the participant reaches 365 days of participation, whichever is sooner.
+Approved MFP funds can be accessed from the date the MFP Informed Consent is signed until the participant MFP enrollment end date.

-Expenses must be deemed modest and reasonable and must be pre-approved by MFP.
-MFP Transition Funds will not pay for past-due expenses.
-APPENDIX D identifies the policy for the use of Transition Funds, APPENDIX F is the Transition Funds Process and Request Form and APPENDIX G describes the Transition Funds billing policy and procedures.
+Expenses must be deemed modest and reasonable.
+APPENDIX D identifies the policy for the use of Transition Funds, APPENDIX F is the Transition Funds Process and APPENDIX G describes the Transition Funds billing policy and procedures.